haadiyaa/employee_machinetest/README.md

 ### User Authentication:

-Sign up with email and password.
+ - Sign up with email and password.
-Log in with existing credentials.
+ - Log in with existing credentials.
-Log out from the application.
+ - Log out from the application.

 ### Employee Management:

-Fetch and display a list of all employees.
+ - Fetch and display a list of all employees.
-View detailed information for a single employee.
+ - View details of a single employee.
-Create new employee records.
+ - Create new employee records.
-Update existing employee records.
+ - Update existing employee records.
-Delete employee records.
+ - Delete employee records.

+ This documentation provides a basic overview of the Employee Management Dashboard application.
+Feel free to explore the source code for a deeper understanding of the implementation details.